poeqic/qic/README.md

 1. Java installed.
 Go to https://www.java.com/ to download the latest version of Java.
 2. AHK installed.
 Go to http://ahkscript.org/ to download the latest version of AutoHotkey.
-3. Configure your config.properties file:
+3. Configure your overlay_config.ini file:
-  * poelogpath - path to your Path of Exile Client.txt file
+  * PoEClientLogPath - path to your Path of Exile Client.txt directory
-  * ahkpath    - path to your AutoHotKey executable
-4. (Not required) Configure your overlay_config.ini file if desired.
-5. (Not required) Install the Path of Exile font "Fontin" for a better experience, located in subfolder "resource".
+4. (Not required) Install the Path of Exile font "Fontin" for a better experience, located in subfolder "resource".
-6. Run via run.bat
+5. Run via qic.ahk

 # Contributors

-/u/Eruyome87 - AHK icons and development - see [reddit comment](https://www.reddit.com/message/messages/4i2p30)
+/u/Eruyome87 - AHK icons and AHK development

 ---